aptos-labs/aptos-core/developer-docs-site/docs/sdks/aptos-sdk-overview.md

 1. The transportation layer.
 2. The core SDK layer.
-3. The high-level SDK API layer.
+3. An optional application layer.

 The transportation layer is responsible for sending payloads to the REST API endpoints.